Everything You Need to Know About the Coronavirus in Rhode Island

 Here’s what you need to know about the novel coronavirus and the disease it causes, COVID-19, in Rhode Island today:

-Rhode Island is in the third phase of reopening; visit reopeningri.com for the full plan
+RI is in the third phase of reopening; visit reopeningri.com for the full plan

 - Retail stores are open with capacity limitations

 - Some indoor entertainment venues, including theaters and bowling alleys, are open with capacity limitations

 - Close-contact businesses (including spas, nail salons, hair salons, gyms, fitness studios, tattoo parlors) are open with capacity limitations